-Sporting almost the same dial layout as the model from 1948 that was chosen as a source of inspiration for B&M’s designers, the watch is as easy to operate as a slide rule (i.e. not at all, unless you have an adequate experience of dealing with watches that feature tachymeters, telemeters, and chronographs and actually intend to use the features.)
+Sporting almost the same dial layout as the model from 1948 that was chosen as a source of inspiration for B&M’s designers, the watch is as easy to operate as a slide rule (i.e. not at all, unless you have an adequate experience of dealing with watches that feature tachymeters, telemeters, and chronographs and intend to use the features.)

-It is also known that the new Capeland will be equipped with an automatic movement built by La Joux-Perret ebauche maker, which is basically the good old ETA 7750 chronograph movement with an add-on complication module.
+It is also known that the new Capeland will be equipped with an automatic movement built by La Joux-Perret ebauche maker, which is the good old ETA 7750 chronograph movement with an add-on complication module.

 Build Quality: 5/5